gdowdy3/Y2Y-Scheduling/README.md

     - Save these files to your computer.
       - Check the boxes next to each file.
       - Click the **Download** button that appears above when you do so.
-      - Save them to a convient location.
+      - Save them to a convenient location.
    - Open the files using Excel and manipulate them as you see fit (e.g., resizing and renaming columns).